 For Patients & Visitors

-Visiting the Emergency Department, EAU and SDEC will not change.
-We are still be asking people to attend alone unless they are under the age of 18 or require a carer.
+Patients attending the Trust’s Emergency Department, Same Day Emergency Care and Emergency Assessment Unit (EAU) units are asked to attend alone to reduce overcrowding unless they are under 18 or require a carer.

 All visitors will be expected to comply with existing social distancing and hand hygiene measures in addition to wearing face masks while in the hospital setting.
 Please see more about this here.

 We are an inclusive employer and we are proud of our highly skilled colleagues, who have a range of diverse backgrounds.
 We also care for a diverse group of patients.
 We do not tolerate physical or verbal abuse or any form of discrimination towards our staff or patients.
 This includes, but is not limited to, racism, homophobia, anti-religion and sexism.
 We will robustly manage any such incidents and, where appropriate, will involve the police.